At 27 years of age, film maker/artist/author Travis Wood appears to be adding

 and the beckoning waters of Buzzards Bay, the Woods decided this structure

-should be an open invitation to readily view Mother Nature at its best,
+should be an open invitation to readily view Mother Nature at her best,

 regardless the season.